hach-que/Linux-On-TF300T/README.md

 <!-- vim: set syntax=markdown: -->

-OpenSUSE on TF300T
+Linux on TF300T
 =========================

-This repository consists of both a tutorial on getting OpenSUSE running on the Transformer as well as the resources you'll need to do it.
+This repository consists of both a tutorial on getting Linux running on the Transformer as well as the resources you'll need to do it.

 <!--